postgresml/postgresml/pgml-cms/blog/announcing-postgresml-django.md

 Silas Marvin

-August 8, 2024
+September 10, 2024

-We're excited to announce the release of postgresml-django, a Python module that bridges the gap between PostgresML and Django ORM.
+We're excited to announce the release of [postgresml-django](https://github.com/postgresml/postgresml-django), a Python module that bridges the gap between PostgresML and Django ORM.
 This powerful tool enables automatic in-database embedding of Django models, simplifying the process of creating and searching vector embeddings for your text data.

 With postgresml-django, you can:
 - Automatically generate in-database embeddings for specified fields in your Django models